 Agreements also exist between the standards organizations to facilitate their cooperation.
-For example, ISO and IEC have the possibility to sign conventions to create a Joint Technical Committee (JTC) or a Joint Project Committee (JPC) when an area of work overlaps the two organizations (e.g.: ISO/IEC JTC 1 for Information Technology).
-Similarly, CEN and CENELEC have the possibility to create a JTC in areas covering the expertise of both organizations, such as in the ICT domain (e.g.: CEN/CLC/JTC 13 for Cybersecurity and Data Protection).
+For example, ISO and IEC have the possibility to sign conventions to create a Joint Technical Committee (JTC) or a Joint Project Committee (JPC) when an area of work overlaps the two organizations (e.g.: ISO/IEC JTC 1 for Information Technology or ISO/IEC JTC 3 for Quantum Technologies).
+Similarly, CEN and CENELEC have the possibility to create a JTC in areas covering the expertise of both organizations, such as in the ICT domain (e.g.: CEN/CLC/JTC 13 for Cybersecurity and Data Protection or CEN/CLC/JTC 21 for Artificial Intelligence).